EmberlyEmberly Docs

 bun install

-Installation takes ~5-10 minutes on first run.
+Installation takes a few minutes on first run while Bun resolves the lockfile.

-Step 3: Set Up Services
+Step 2: Set Up Services

-Create docker-compose.yml in project root:
+Create a docker-compose.yml in the project root:

 services: